Asqatasun/Asqatasun/docs/en/20_User_doc/usage-webapp-doc.md

 # Usage of Asqatasun web application

-Asqatasun is now available at the URL you set up for the "**--tanaguru-url**" installation script option.
+Asqatasun is now available at the URL you set up for the "**--asqatasun-url**" installation script option.

 You may additionnaly place an Apache in front of Tomcat, and connect them with mod_proxy_ajp.